 - What other symptoms are there?

-If your health care provider diagnoses your child with microcephaly, you should note that in your child's personal medical records.
+If your provider diagnoses your child with microcephaly, you should note it in your child's personal medical records.